What comes to mind when you hear the term “hoarder house”?

 Truthfully, a hoarder house isn’t for everyone.

-They’re similar to foreclosures in that hoarder house buyers tend to be small real estate investors or builders.
+They’re similar to foreclosures in that hoarder house buyers tend to attract small real estate investors or builders.

 If this is you, then it could be a good fit.